 INITIATIVES WITHIN OUR BUSINESS OPERATIONS

-TJX plans to switch our register receipts across all U.S. retail brands to phenol-free paper in 2021, effectively eliminating these chemicals of concern in our register receipts.
+TJX is in the process of switching our register receipts across all U.S. retail brands to phenol-free paper in 2021, effectively eliminating these chemicals of concern in our register receipts.

-We are also planning to switch out compostable serve-ware in our U.S. Corporate office cafeterias to ensure that the compostable serve-ware we use is free of PFAS chemicals.
+We are also planning to switch out compostable serve-ware in our U.S. Corporate office cafeterias so that the compostable serve-ware we use is free of PFAS chemicals.

 MERCHANDISE AND PACKAGING INITIATIVES

 The U.S. Sustainable Packaging Committee, which is a cross-functional team comprised of Associates from different areas of our business, has identified potential opportunities for shifting to more sustainable packaging solutions for certain of our products, including select paper and paperboard materials as well as alternatives for packaging made from “problematic plastics.”

 By 2025, we are working to eliminate PVC from the packaging of certain top-of-bed products that are designed by our own fashion and style experts or manufactured just for us.